 She snuck into the boy's tent, rushed over, and started dragging him by the feet.
-The boy's friends woke up, grabbed his arms and started a bitter struggle to save his life.
-The boy kept his life but was terribly injured.
+The boy's friends woke up, grabbed his arms, and started a bitter struggle to save his life.
+The boy survived but was terribly injured.
 It should be noted, however, that ogres and ogresses are less widespread than trolls in Icelandic folklore.

 Gullfoss and the gold chest

 The fall of Gullfoss is located in the Golden Circle near Reykjavik.
 At the beginning of the last century, Gullfoss was at the center of many controversies concerning foreign investors and their desire to profit from the Icelandic nature.

 In 1907, an English businessman, Howell, sought to use the energy of the waterfall and maintained the ambition to use it to power a hydroelectric plant.
 At the time, Gullfoss belonged to a farmer named Tómas Tómasson.

 Photo: Gulffoss is a part of the Golden Circle in Iceland

 Tómas declined Howell's offer to acquire the land, saying, "I will not sell my friend!"